shopware/docs/guides/plugins/plugins/framework/message-queue/add-message-to-queue.md

 ## Create a message

 First, we have to create a new message class in the directory `<plugin root>/MessageQueue/Message`.
 In this example, we create a `SmsNotification` that contains a string with content.
 By default, all messages are handled synchronously, to change the behavior to asynchronously we have to implement the `AsyncMessageInterface` interface.
+For more information about asynchronous messages, have a look at our guide about [Handling asynchronous messages](handle-asynchronous-messages.md).

 Here's an example: